JKeane4210/slime-mold-simulation-gpu-programming/README.md

     - ```bin``` directory with a ```prime-run`` executable that will be used in the srun command to call the executable with correct NVIDIA graphics configurations

-    This also configures some environment variables:
+    This also configures some environment variables (and places them in your ~/.bashrc):

     - ```LD_LIBRARY_PATH``` includes the files in ~/tmp